PaperPrototype/Intro-Coding-and-Computers/03 - C/Lecture/english.md

 }
 ```

-"function hints" are called "prototypes".
+"function hints" are called "prototypes" (don't ask me who came up with that name)

-We have to put a semicolon ";" at the end of the function *prototype* because there are no curly brackets in a prototype, just its name and parameters (function variables).
+We have to put a semicolon `;` at the end of the function *prototype* because there are no curly brackets in a prototype, just a function name and parameters (function variables).

 # Main returns an int?
 Main returns (gives back) a number right?